 Wrapping and unravelling, Anna Barham is drawn to using local/vernacular materials, not specialist or ‘separate’ materials but things that are common to our everyday experience – bought from a builders’ merchant, on a market stall or just found on the street.
-Exchanging time with objects and materials, sometimes through repetitive and labour intensive ways of making.
-Time is somehow contained in the work, recalling handcrafts such as lace making where stories, memories, daydreams and mundane thoughts are caught within the pieces of lace.
+Her practice exchanges time with objects and materials, sometimes through repetitive and labour intensive ways of making.
+Time is somehow contained in the work, recalling handcrafts such as lace-making where stories, memories, daydreams and mundane thoughts are caught within the intricate pieces made.

-Anna’s work was shown in the Process Room, First Floor Galleries, IMMA, from 15 to 27 November 2005.
+Barham’s work Trod Silver Bog Again was shown in The Process Room, First Floor Galleries, IMMA, from 15 to 27 November 2005.

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).